mysliwietzflorian/git-collection/internals/readme.md

    dependency to **github.com/paxtonhare/demo-magic**.
 This allows some commands to be executed and printed independetly in a pretty way and ensures a deterministic behavior of the demo.
+3. `git init` must create a the new repository with the 'main' branch.
+See `git config --global init.defaultBranch [name]` for more information.
-3. Open a new terminal window in the demo directory.
+4. Open a new terminal window in the demo directory.
 This terminal watches all the file changes in the git repository during the demonstration.
 Execute the following commands:
     - `cd demo-repository`
     - `watch -n 1 -d find . -type f`
-4. Open a second terminal window.
+5. Open a second terminal window.
 This one runs the `demo.sh` script which will execute some basic Git commands that demonstrate Git object behavior.
     Execute:
     - `./demo.sh`
-5. Follow through the demo by pressing `<Enter>` (or `q` to exit man pages).
+6. Follow through the demo by pressing `<Enter>` (or `q` to exit man pages).